 Not blessed with 20/20 vision?
 Even with prescription glasses, fleas can be difficult to detect.
 To make sure you aren’t missing the cold hard evidence, have your dog or cat lay down on a white sheet or towel while you comb or blow dry their fur.
 Often times, fleas will jump off or flea dirt will fall, making them stand out.
 To ensure you are not sounding the alarm for normal outdoor garden mud, rub any collected flea dirt or dark spots onto a wet tissue or paper towel.
 If the substance turns from black to a dark rust color, you have identified “flea dirt” or flea feces, which contains blood.

 To prevent any future flea issues, it is recommended by veterinarians and pet specialist that both cats and dogs receive year-round preventative treatment.
 However, if you do detect fleas on your pet, treatment options are varied, simple and effective.
+Routine application of proven anti-flea medications such as Advantix for dogs can effectively keep disease-causing fleas at bay.

 More Flea and Tick Control Advice